 Niagara is a critical hub for trade between Canada and the United States.
 The economies of both countries are intrinsically linked by the flow of goods, services and people between the two countries.
 In 2018, $94 billion (CDN) in total freight value crossed both ways at the borders connecting Niagara, Canada and New York State.
 In 2017, 78% of the St. Lawrence Seaway’s $10 billion in economic activity passed through Niagara via the Welland Canal.

 Niagara boasts over 640 exporters whose activity amounted to $4.7 billion in exports in 2018.
 There has been an over $800M increase in exports between 2011 and 2018, with the majority of export activity to North America ($4.5B), followed by Europe ($82.3M), Asia ($70.3M), and Central and South America ($24.5M).

 Niagara was designated as Ontario’s first Foreign Trade Zone Point, speaking to the important role it plays both provincially and nationally in the county’s importing and exporting efforts.

 Road.
 Rail.
 Sea.
 Sky.
 Niagara is home to a robust network of infrastructure that has been strategically developed over decades in response to the region’s growing role as a key North American international trade centre.

-The Welland Canal connects Lake Ontario to Lake Erie and carries 78% of all freight that makes its way through the Great Lakes St. Lawrence Seaway System, which connects the Atlantic Ocean to ports in the Midwest US
+The Welland Canal connects Lake Ontario to Lake Erie and carries 78% of all freight that makes its way through the St. Lawrence Seaway, which connects the Atlantic Ocean to inland ports in Ontario, Quebec and the Midwest US.

 In addition to the Niagara District Airport, which now offers daily passenger flights between Toronto and Niagara, five international airports in Toronto, Hamilton, Niagara Falls, NY and Buffalo, NY are just a short drive away.